-3.4.3 Database
+3.7 Database

-As of version 0.8.0, Buildbot has used a database as part of its storage backend.
+BuildBot stores most of its state in a database.
 This section describes the database connector classes, which allow other parts of Buildbot to access the database.
 It also describes how to modify the database schema and the connector classes themselves.